 Diversity Benefits Everyone

-Just last year, the Insurance Journal cited major studies that showed:
+A diverse workforce benefits employers, employees, and the public at large.
+The Insurance Journal cited major studies that showed:

 - Employees perform better as teams when they feel a sense of inclusion